mrnamwen/ha-proxmox-ve/README.md

 # Proxmox VE Integration for Home Assistant

-This custom integration allows you to monitor and control your Proxmox VE virtual machines, nodes, and storage from Home Assistant.
+This custom integration allows you to monitor and control your Proxmox VE virtual machines, LXC containers, nodes, and storage from Home Assistant.

 ## Features

-- Monitor VM status, CPU, RAM, disk usage, and IP addresses
+- Monitor VM/container status, CPU, RAM, disk usage, and IP addresses
-- Control VMs with start, shutdown, restart, force stop, and force restart buttons
+- Control VMs and containers with start, shutdown, restart, force stop, and force restart buttons
 - Monitor Proxmox nodes with CPU, memory, and disk usage sensors
 - Control nodes with shutdown and restart buttons
 - Monitor storage usage
+- Automatically detects and supports both QEMU VMs and LXC containers

 ## Installation